mattrei/aframe-geojson-component/README.md

 require('aframe');
 require('aframe-geojson-component');
 ```

+### Large scale geometry data
+If you have a GeoJSON where the geometry bounds are on a large scale, then the output will be very tiny.
+You have to rotate the entity and scale it up so that you can see your local data.
+See the _europe_ example for instance for a larger scale geometry.
+However this component is primarly for displaying orthographic low scale data (which covers the whole world).
+For other data its probably wiser to use a different component, like the [Mapbox component] (https://github.com/jesstelford/aframe-map/) or [Tangram component] (https://github.com/mattrei/aframe-tangram-component).

 ### Antimeridian Cutting
 Most GeoJSON objects might show a line on the antimeridian when projected on a sphere with the equirectangular projection.